Single stocks#

 universe = equity_filter.apply_filter(some_dates)

-This section contains examples of additional features, useful for debugging purposes or to analyse the results of a stock universe filter.
+This section contains examples of additional features that are useful for debugging purposes or to analyze the results of a stock universe filter.

-Method display_fields_data() returns a DataFrame containing time series data defined by a date and a list of stock ids, fields and frequencies:
+The method display_fields_data() returns a DataFrame containing time series data defined by a date and a list of stock IDs, fields and frequencies.

-# Select first 10 unique stocks that were eligible at any point in time in our universe
+The following example selects the first 10 unique stocks that were eligible at any point in time in the investment universe.
+It then loads any corresponding data that was not loaded during filtering:

 ids = universe.explode().unique()[:10]